discord-net/Discord.Net/docs/guides/deployment/deployment.md

 This will create a package with dependencies compiled for the target platform, meaning that all the required dependencies will be included with the program.
-This will result in **larger package size**; however, not only is the portabilitiy greatly increased, but also the it will include a copy of the executable that can be run natively on the target runtime.
+This will result in **larger package size**; however, that means the copy of the runtime that can be run natively on the target platform.

 For example, the following command will create a Windows executable (`.exe`) that is ready to be executed on any